xssninja/HackerMode2.0/Kali/readme starting on Kali.txt

+For complete context-based help see the install documentation in the Install Instructions folder.

 Prerequisites:
 Kali with Metasploit on it (should be default)
 Install nmap for python 2.7: pip install python-nmap (http://xael.org/norman/python/python-nmap/)

+You need pymetasploit installed pip install pymetasploit

+Then the fixed version:
 Install pymetasploit (from forked Miyaakson repo) git clone https://github.com/xssninja/pymetasploit Once you have the download change to the directory with setup.py and run this command line> python setup.py install